Top 5 Questions

-Kurà is independently owned, and the resort is operated by the Cayuga Collection.
-This Costa Rica based hospitality management company is dedicated to managing and developing sustainable and luxury hotels and lodges in Latin America.
+Kurà is an independently owned hotel, and the resort is operated by The Cayuga Collection of Sustainable Hotels.
+This Costa Rica-based hospitality management company is dedicated to managing and developing sustainable and luxury hotels in Costa Rica, Nicaragua and Panama.

 Costa Rica is the ultimate tropical getaway.
 Home to rainforests, cloud forests, active volcanoes, and both Caribbean and Pacific beaches, the opportunties for exploring – or relaxing – are endless.
 Despite its small size, Costa Rica holds approximately 5% of the world’s biodiversity, making it a dream destination for wildlife lovers too.
 Sloths, monkeys, scarlet macaws, toucans, quetzals and more are easily spotted in the wild.

 Getting around is also hassle-free.
 Domestic, carbon neutral airlines like Sansa connect all the regions of Costa Rica.
 The longest internal flight route is under 1 hour.
 Roads and highways are well-maintained too, and driving between destinations is unlikely to ever take more than 4 hours.

 Importantly, Costa Rica is also considered a safe travel destination.
 We don’t even have a national army!